Signed in as:

 Plants of all kinds enhanced my childhood and made it more magical.
 The seeds were planted very early in my upbringing to value growing things. (pun for fun!)
 Decades later, I have my own edible and ornamental gardens.
 I can spend hours each day working in them --and I often do!

 I have always been drawn to art and created things.
-I went to the Art Institute of Chicago on school field trips or with my mom.
+In elementary school I went to the Art Institute of Chicago on school field trips or sometimes with my mom.
+Such an adventure.
 I loved art class in school and doing arts and crafts classes at the local community center.

-After college, I worked at the Art Institute for a brief time and went on to work in an art gallery, finally becoming manager of an gallery in Chicago on Michigan Ave.
+After college, for a brief time, I worked at the Art Institute and went on to work in an art gallery, finally becoming manager of a gallery in Chicago on Michigan Ave.
 I loved being around the different art and artists, admiring the works and also who created them.

 Throughout the years, I had taken various art classes.
 All mediums and styles interested me.
-I took a drawing class, and a pottery class, and watercolors.
+I took a drawing class, and a pottery class, a wood working class.
 I tried to integrate some creativity into my life wherever I could.
-I painted a mural on the wall of my home daycare, built chairs and a shelf in a wood working class, made various crafts to sell at fairs while a single mom, painted abstract pictures to decorate my son's new place, started paper cut pictures to pay homage to our beloved pets, did floral paintings for pleasure.
+I painted a mural on the wall of my home daycare, built chairs and a shelf, made various crafts to sell at fairs while a single mom, painted abstract pictures to decorate my son's new place when he moved out, started paper cut pictures to pay homage to our family's beloved pets, did floral paintings for pleasure.

 Creative arts are inspiring to me.
 Seeing a beautiful piece of art, in any form or medium, is so pleasurable.
 I envy those talented individuals who are creative and I want to be one of them.
 I'm humbled when anyone appreciates something I have made.

 I enjoy doing and creating.
-There are not enough hours in the day, days in the week...
-I can work outside in the garden all day.
+There are not enough hours in the day, days in the week for all the things I love and would love to try I can work outside in the garden all day.
+I also am a self proclaimed "Jaqueline of all trades master of none".
 I don't want to admit to how many creative pursuits I have explored.
 I can't get enough!
-I'll see something new and I will want to try it.
+I'll see something new and I want to try it.

 A few years ago, I broke my arm badly.
-I would like to say I did it sky diving, or rock climbing.
-No, I broke my arm while watering my garden, stupidly slipping on wet grass while wearing, of all things, flip flops.
+I would like to tell you I did it in a "cool" way sky diving, or rock climbing. or fighting off an attacker.
+No, I broke my arm while.... watering my garden, stupidly slipping on wet grass while wearing, of all things, flip flops.

 I enjoy creating things and growing things.
-That's who the Artful Gardener is; a person who gardens and creates.
+The Artful Gardener is; a person who gardens and creates.
 I expect to continue doing both until the day I die, God willing.